-BPI Direct Banko, Inc., A Savings Bank (or Banko) is a wholly owned subsidiary and the microfinance arm of the Bank of the Philippine Islands (BPI).
+BPI Direct BanKo, Inc., A Savings Bank (or BanKo) is a wholly owned subsidiary and the microfinance arm of the Bank of the Philippine Islands (BPI).
 Since 2016, it has endeavored to strengthen the financial capacities of thousands of Filipino Self-Employed Micro-Entrepreneurs (SEMEs) nationwide by creating an enabling business environment for them.
-True to its mission of empowering the Negosyanteng Pinoy, Banko has provided access to easy, convenient and affordable loan products to fund their operations, and provided them with an opportunity to grow and expand their businesses.
+True to its mission of empowering the Negosyanteng Pinoy, BanKo has provided access to easy, convenient and affordable loan products to fund their operations, and provided them with an opportunity to grow and expand their businesses.

-In the transformative year of 2023, BanKo has achieved remarkable milestones, firmly establishing its commitment to sustainable growth and financial inclusion.
+BanKo has achieved remarkable milestones, firmly establishing its commitment to sustainable growth and financial inclusion.
 Successfully reaching SEME, BanKo has emerged as a catalyst for economic development, creating sustainable employment opportunities and leaving a lasting impact on the lives of individuals and communities.